ibm-cloud-docs/ContinuousDelivery/upgrade_projects.md

 ![Time to Upgrade message](images/banner-ready-to-upgrade.png)

-**Tip:** You can find projects that are ready to upgrade from the menu on the My Projects page:
+You can find projects that are ready to upgrade from the menu on the My Projects page:

-![Image of the Projects To Upgrade menu item](images/menu-projects-to-upgrade.png)
+![Image of the Projects To Upgrade menu item](images/menu-projects-to-upgrade.png) {: tip}

 When you start the upgrade, the pipeline stages in your project are locked.
 You won't be able to run or modify them.
 If you revert the upgrade by deleting the toolchain, the pipeline is unlocked.